 Juniperus scopulorum 'Skyrocket'Item #5400 USDA Hardiness Zone: 4 - 9

-- CareCare InformationEasily grown in a wide range of soils, including clay, alkaline and compacted soils.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Needs little care and tolerates drought, once established.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationEasily grown in a wide range of soils, including clay, alkaline and compacted soils; avoid overly wet conditions.
+Water deeply, regularly during first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.

-- History & LoreLore:It should be noted that there is a difference of opinion among nurserymen and horticulturalists regarding the classification of virginiana and scopulorum.
+- History & LoreLore:It should be noted that there is a difference of opinion among nurserymen and horticulturalists regarding the classification of the two species Juniperus virginiana and J. scopulorum.
 'Blue Arrow' and 'Skyrocket' juniper are two of several cultivars classified as J. scopulorum, but often classified under J. virginiana.
 Proper classification is likely Juniperus scopulorum.
 Juniper scopulorum, or Western Redcedar, is highly valued for its vigor, cold hardiness, and resistance to disease and pests.